tomterlouw/optimes/README.md

  This code can be used to optimize a (decentralized) multi-energy system (MES) considering different energy sectors: residential households, local industry, and personal mobility.
 To achieve this, a mixed integer linear program is formulated that optimally designs the MES on costs and/or a life cycle environmental impact category.
 The full formulation and explanation are provided in the scientific references below.

  Here, the problem is applied to the Kissamos region in Crete (Greece), but an (almost) identical problem has been applied to Eigerøy (Norway) during H2020 ROBINSON (https://www.robinson-h2020.eu/).
-It is worth noting that confidential data for the local industry (bakery industry) and the life cycle inventory for the advanced CHP unit are removed from this repository; they should be exluded or replaced with own or dummy data.
+It is worth noting that confidential data for the local industry (bakery industry) and the life cycle inventory for the advanced CHP unit are removed from this repository; they should be replaced with own (or dummy) data.

 <div style="text-align:center">
 <img src="https://ars.els-cdn.com/content/image/1-s2.0-S0306261923007389-ga1_lrg.jpg" height="450"/>